Get a Bosu Balance Trainer and

 The first very simple, yet quite difficult balance exercise is simply standing still on the Bosu Balance Trainer.
-Here I am, on the right, doing basic standing.
+Here I am, below, doing basic standing.
 Notice that I keep my feet a distance apart to keep my balance.
 You may have to bend your knees a little or hold your arms up or out.
 The goal is to stand upright with your head up and spine neutral, just like doing the Mountain Pose (Tadasana) in yoga.

 Here is my stepson, Alex trying out the basic standing balance exercise, below.
 At first he had his feet far apart.
 Then he quickly learned to balance on the Bosu balance trainer with his feet together when he bent his knees slightly!
 He did this naturally and intuitively, from body awareness memory.
 He did not use his left brain to 'think about it!'

 This is a great lesson to learn, as your knees, if locked out, will always prevent you from having good balance.
 The knees are shock absorbers and the focal point where your body balances through the spine.
 Look again at the photo of Alex on the right, above, and how much more natural he looks with his knees bent.
 See how much more neutral and balanced his spine looks?

 The body window metaphor for balance is about staying flexible at the knees, and in all things in your life.
 It is about not locking out your knees, nor new ways of doing things and new ideas!
 Balance and flexibility is about seeing all approaches to life.